abhishekshah25/gmail-clone/README.md

 # gmail-clone

-This application aims to replicate the essential features of Gmail, providing users with a familiar interface for sending and receiving emails.
+This application aims to replicate the essential features of Gmail, providing users with a familiar interface for sending & receiving emails.

 Features:-